Director and Executive Officer;

 To this end, we kindly ask for your continued support for Money Forward.

-Director, Executive Officer and CTO
+Director, Executive Officer

 Takuya Nakade joined Jupiter Shop Channel Co., Ltd in 2001 and led CRM system development as IT manager.
 In 2007 he joined Simplex Inc. and developed stock trading systems catered to securities companies and subsequently served as product manager of FX dealing system.
 He joined Money Forward, Inc. in 2015 and has been in charge of developping financial system.
 In 2016, he was appointed as CTO.

-Director, Executive Officer and Administration Division Manager
+and Administration Division Manager

-Director, Representative Executive Officer Chairman and CEO,
+Director, Executive Officer

 Nobuaki Kurumatani began his career at Mitsui Bank and has served as deputy president and executive officer of Sumitomo Mitsui Financial Group and as representative director, deputy president and executive officer of Sumitomo Mitsui Banking Corporation.
 He was appointed as representative director and joint representative of CVC Asia Pacific (Japan) in 2017.He now serves as Director, Representative Executive Officer Chairman and CEO of Toshiba Corporation.